On the elliptic $\mathfrak{gl}_2$ solid-on-solid model: functional relations and determinants: Modified functional relations

-In \cite{Galleas_2013} we have shown how Eq. type A can be solved in terms of a multiple contour integral.
-A similar treatment can be performed on Eq. type D yielding a comparable representation.
-Although each equation can be solved separately using the procedure described in \cite{Galleas_2013}, here we shall adopt a different approach for the resolution of \eqref{eqA} and \eqref{eqD}.
-Our goal here is to find determinantal representations for the partition function $Z_{\tau}$ and we anticipate such representations emerges naturally from a particular combination of Eqs. type A and D. In order to proceed it is convenient to introduce the following definition.
+In \cite{Galleas_2013} we have shown how equation type A can be solved in terms of a multiple contour integral.
+A similar analysis can be performed on equation type D yielding a comparable representation.
+Here, however, we shall employ a different methodology for analyzing equations type A and D. In particular, our goal is to obtain the solution $Z_{\tau}$ in terms of a determinant and we anticipate such representation emerges naturally from a modified version of equations \eqref{eqA} and \eqref{eqD}.